JoshuaSoileau/Resurrection/src/content/pages/home.md

     opacity: 0.7
     image_url: ""
     include_line: true
-    padding: Tiny
+    padding: Medium
-    overlay_color: Charcoal
+    overlay_color: None
     anchor: ""
     type: TextCenteredPlusLine1
   - hide: false
-    alignment: center
+    alignment: left
     markdown_content: >-
+      # Epiphany Party

-      ### To continue celebrating Epiphany together, after the chalking of the
-      doors, the Scotts will be hosting their second annual Epiphany Party / Behold the Lamb of God livestream watch!
+      To continue celebrating Epiphany together, after the chalking of the doors, the Scotts will be hosting their second annual Epiphany Party / Behold the Lamb of God livestream watch!

-      ### Bring a dish to share and join us for this fun tradition!\
+      ### Bring a dish to share and join us for this fun tradition!

-      **January 6 | 5pm**
+      ## **January 6 | 5pm**

       ![](img/aaa1bc0b-99ad-e968-933d-3dc5c90f6985.jpg)
     opacity: 0.7
     image_url: ""
     include_line: true
-    padding: Tiny
+    padding: Medium
-    overlay_color: Charcoal
+    overlay_color: Gray
     anchor: ""
     type: TextCenteredPlusLine1
   - hide: false
-    alignment: center
+    alignment: left
     markdown_content: >-
+      # Alpha starting soon

       We are so excited to launch another round of the Alpha course in 2024!
 What is Alpha?
 [Find out more here.](https://alphausa.org) Start asking the Holy Spirit for three names of people to invite - pray over them and then do the inviting!

       ![](img/9f2ed17b-5be4-a308-a412-5dd487803927.png)
     opacity: 0.7
     image_url: ""
     include_line: true
-    padding: Tiny
+    padding: Medium
     overlay_color: Charcoal
     anchor: ""
     type: TextCenteredPlusLine1